diodelass/udpe506e/README.md

 ### Will this actually reach every device connected to the internet?
 No. This program will attempt to send one UDP packet to every IPv4 and IPv6 address.
-The specific devices this includes will vary depending on your local network, but generally speaking, its messages will only be delivered to devices that have a global IP address, which doesn't include the majority of personal devices.
+The specific devices this includes will vary depending on your local network, but generally speaking, its messages will only be delivered to devices that have a global IP address, which, thanks to the poor adoption of IPv6, does not include many personal devices.

-More pragmatically speaking, this program will not result in packets being sent to more than a handful of devices, because you won't run it for long enough to iterate over the majority of the address space.
+If this were an ideal world in which every network used IPv6 and UDP packets were always delivered without a single drop, then every device on the internet worldwide would receive one spurious packet as a result of this program being run to completion.
+But we don't live in that world.

 ### Will you help me make a distributed version of this that I can run on a botnet I control?
 No.